f4z4on/toggles-example/README.md

-# Rails Feature Toggle Example
+# Rails Feature Toggles Example

 This is an example from my talk When You Say DevOps showing how simple it is to implement feature toggles yourself and start growing them for